mrobillard/mtest/README.md

 ## Usage

-This framework is intended to be used as a
+This framework is intended to be used as a lightweight, integrated framework.

 ## License